unraid/docs/docs/unraid-os/manual/storage-management.md

-The BTRFS balance operation can be run from the Unraid GUI by clicking on the drive on the Main tab and running scrub from the resulting dialog. the current status information for the volume is displayed.
+The BTRFS balance operation can be run from the Unraid GUI by clicking on the drive on the Main tab and running scrub from the resulting dialog.
+The current status information for the volume is displayed.
 You can optionally add parameters to be passed to the balance operation and then start the scrub by pressing the Balance button.